The-Black-Screen/AmalgamStation13/.github/guides/MAPS_AND_AWAY_MISSIONS.md

 * [SeleneStation](https://wiki.fulp.gg/en/SeleneStation)
 * [PubbyStation](https://tgstation13.org/wiki/PubbyStation)

-AmalgamStation has an abundance of maps in rotation.
-Custom ones, imports from other codebases and even some of the older SS13 maps have been brought back.
+AmalgamStation will, once the big update has rolled out, have an abundance of maps to be switched in and out of rotation.
+Custom ones, imports from other codebases and even some of the older SS13 maps are being brought back.
 * [AmalgamStation]
 * [HellStation]
 * [SiberiaStation]